Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Discussion

 \subsection{Summary of Existing Literature}

-Brain signal generation has evolved from simple heuristic to sophisticated deep architectures.
-The choice of generation strategies involves a trade-off between performance, signal fidelity, and physiological interpretability.
+Brain signal generation has evolved from simple signal transformations to sophisticated deep generative architectures.
+The choice of generation strategy involves a trade-off among downstream utility, signal fidelity, computational cost, and physiological interpretability.

-While knowledge-based approaches offer good interpretability by embedding neurophysiological priors, they often struggle with nonlinear brain data and have limited robustness.
-In contrast, model-based approaches bypass explicit rule-setting by learning the underlying manifold of brain dynamics.
-Despite the development of generative models, several structural bottlenecks persist.
-Generative models introduce the black-box dilemma, and the generated data may lack biological plausibility.
-Besides, the model collapse in GANs and sampling latency in DDPMs are concerns.
+Signal-transformation-based approaches are simple, efficient, and often interpretable, especially when they are guided by neurophysiological or signal-processing priors.
+However, their effectiveness depends strongly on whether the imposed transformation preserves task-relevant neural structures.
+Naive perturbations may improve robustness in some cases, but may also damage discriminative temporal, spectral, or spatial patterns.
+Model-based approaches, in contrast, learn data distributions directly and can generate more flexible samples, but they introduce new challenges such as black-box generation, limited biological plausibility, mode collapse in GANs, and sampling latency in diffusion models.

-Feature-based generation remains the most pragmatic choice for addressing the class imbalance prevalent.
-Nevertheless, our review indicates a growing shift toward raw signal generation.
-This is driven by the end-to-end deep learning pipelines that preserve temporal, spectral, and spatial characteristics, whereas feature-based approaches, by definition, struggle to achieve this.
+Feature-based generation remains a pragmatic strategy for addressing class imbalance and data scarcity, particularly when reliable handcrafted features are available.
+However, it may lose fine-grained temporal, spectral, and spatial information that is important for end-to-end decoding.
+Recent studies therefore show a growing interest in raw-signal generation, which better matches modern deep learning pipelines but also requires stricter evaluation of physiological plausibility and signal realism.

-Translation-based generation frames brain signal generation as a cross-modal alignment task, leveraging the semantic richness of other modalities to regularize the sparse and noisy nature of brain signals.
-Future work should focus on effective cross-modal alignment and multimodal feature learning.
+Translation-based generation frames brain signal generation as a cross-modal alignment problem.
+By leveraging auxiliary modalities such as images, audio, text, or other physiological signals, it provides a promising way to regularize sparse and noisy brain data.
+Future work should focus on robust cross-modal alignment, modality-specific uncertainty, and the distinction between brain-to-modality and modality-to-brain generation.

-Furthermore, the evaluation metrics for generated brain signals remain fragmented.
-Standard metrics like IS or FID do not account for the functional relevance of brain signals.
-We argue that future research must prioritize task-specific fidelity, ensuring that synthetic signals not only look real in the time-frequency domain but also preserve the discriminative neural patterns.
+Overall, evaluation remains a central bottleneck.
+Standard metrics such as IS and FID may capture distributional similarity, but they do not necessarily reflect the functional relevance of generated brain signals.
+Therefore, future studies should jointly assess signal realism, physiological plausibility, downstream utility, and privacy leakage risk.